dirkkelly/dirkkelly/brews/saison-ale/4/_posts/2014-01-08-fretting-over-nil.md

 [Red Ale Batch #3](/brews/red-ale/3) which was a holiday favorite in 2013.

-I'm looking forward to returning to this brew in two weeks, for now I'm onto my second Saison while watching The Hobbit as a recap from my Saturday viewing.
+I'm looking forward to returning to this brew in two weeks, for now I'm onto my second Saison while watching The Hobbit as a recap from my Saturday viewing (this has been my favorite of the ensite series so far).

 It's been a rough few days after being trapped in Illinois, which I'll be discussing more in my blog (there's a draft lurking in there somewhere already).